Article

 Get started with on-site merchandising now

-In this blog, we’ve broken down what ecommerce merchandising is and why it matters - as well as some key tactics to get started with.
+In this blog, we’ve broken down what eCommerce merchandising is and why it matters - as well as some key tactics to get started with.

 But before you do anything else, the very first thing you need to do is identify your target audience and understand what an ideal customer experience actually looks like.
 Conducting marketing research, looking at your existing site traffic, reviewing competitor websites, and analyzing customer data are all key steps to helping you craft buyer personas.